ansys/pymapdl/doc/source/examples/extended_examples/executable/executable.rst

 ==============

-You can use these concepts to make Python create files with specific results that can be later used in other applications.
+You can use these concepts to make Python create files with specific results that can be later used in other apps.

 Post-processing images using ImageMagick
 ----------------------------------------